hIPPYlib-MUQ: A Bayesian Inference Software Framework for Integration of Data with Complex Predictive Models under Uncertainty: MCMC Sampling

 This metric is similar to the one used by \citet{martin2012stochastic} and is equivalent to the preconditioned MALA proposal in \eqref{eq:malaprop} using the covariance of the Laplace approximation in \eqref{eq:postcov_discrete}.

+Both \eqref{eq:rwprop} and \eqref{eq:malaprop} use a covariance that is constant across the parameter space.
+Allowing this covariance to adapt to the local correlation structure of the posterior density enables higher order approximations to be obtained, resulting in more efficient MCMC algorithms.
+In~\citet{girolami2011riemann}, a differential geometric viewpoint was employed to define a family of proposal mechanisms on a Riemannian manifold.
+Adapting the MALA proposal in \eqref{eq:malaprop} to this manifold setting and ignoring the manifold's curvature, results in

+where $\mathbf{G}(\vec{\ipar})$ is a position-dependent metric tensor.
+This is known as the simplified Manifold MALA (sMMALA) proposal. \citet{girolami2011riemann} defined the metric tensor $\mathbf{G}(\vec{\ipar})$ using the expected Fisher information metric, which provides a positive definite approximation of the posterior covariance at the point $\vec{\ipar}$.

-Hamiltonian Monte Carlo techniques define another important class of MCMC proposals.
-These techniques approximately solve a Hamiltonian system to take large jumps in the parameter space.
-While efficient in various scenarios (see e.g., \citet{Neal10}), we have found that solving the Hamiltonian system typically involves an intractable number of posterior gradient evaluations on our problems of interest.
-The transport map MCMC algorithms of \citet{Parno2018} are also not considered here because of the challenge of building high-dimensional transformations.
+Hamiltonian Monte Carlo techniques, including the No-U-Turn Sampler (NUTS)~\citep{hoffman2014no}, are another important class of MCMC proposals.
+These techniques approximately solve a Hamiltonian system to take large jumps in parameter space.
+While efficient in many scenarios (see e.g.,~\citet{Neal10}), especially with purely statistical models, we have found that solving the Hamiltonian system involves an intractable number of posterior gradient evaluations on our PDE-based problems of interest.
+The transport map MCMC algorithms of~\citet{Parno2018} are also not considered here because of the challenge of building high-dimensional transformations.

 \paragraph{Dimension-Independent Proposal Distributions} For finite-dimensional parameters, the random walk and MALA proposals defined above can be used with the MH rule for MCMC.
 However, their performance is not discretization invariant.
 As the discretization of the function $\ipar$ is refined, the performance of the samplers on the finite-dimensional posterior $\post(\vec{\ipar})$ will worsen.
+As the dimension increases, the difference between the largest two eigenvalues of the MCMC transition kernel (i.e. the spectral gap), goes to zero and the mixing times of the chains grows indefinitely; see~\citet{hairer2014spectral,CotterRobertsStuartEtAl12} for details.
 Some modifications to the proposals are necessary to obtain ``dimension-independent'' performance.
-The works of \citet{CotterRobertsStuartEtAl12} , \citet{BeskosGirolamiLanEtAl17}, and \citet{bardsley2020scalable}, for example, modify existing finite-dimensional proposals to ensure the algorithm performance is independent of mesh refinement.
+The works of~\citet{CotterRobertsStuartEtAl12}, \citet{BeskosGirolamiLanEtAl17}, and \citet{bardsley2020scalable}, for example, modify existing finite-dimensional proposals to ensure the algorithm performance is independent of mesh refinement.

-The dimension-independent analog of the RW proposal is the preconditioned Crank-Nicolson (pCN) proposal introduced in \citet{CotterRobertsStuartEtAl12}.
+The dimension-independent analog of the RW proposal is the preconditioned Crank-Nicolson (pCN) proposal introduced in~\citet{CotterRobertsStuartEtAl12}.
 It takes the form